 Preparing for EU Exit (Brexit)

 As a result of the Referendum in June 2016, the UK Government has begun the process of leaving the EU.
-This is due to happen on 29 March 2019.
+This was due to happen on 29 March 2019.
 European Union leaders have granted the UK a six-month extension to Brexit.
 The new deadline is 31 October.

 HM Revenue and Customs (HMRC) have published an information pack and additional resources to help businesses in the event of of the UK leaving the EU without a deal.